 MCP includes the following packages:

-This package covers prenatal checkups such as laboratory tests and ultrasound to check the status of the patient.
+This package covers prenatal checkups such as laboratory tests and ultrasounds to check the status of the patient.

 This covers normal, low-risk vaginal deliveries, including the postnatal follow-up visits starting from 72 hours (3 days) up to 7 days after delivery.
 For hospitals, coverage is PHP 5,000 and then PHP 6,500 for birthing homes and maternity clinics.

-The following are other methods of deliveries covered by PhilHealth:
+The following are other methods of delivery covered by PhilHealth:

 - Cesarean section – PHP 19,000